-A prayer assembly is conducted fortnightly on a Monday afternoon at 2:25pm in the Church (outlined in the Strength & Gentleness Publication dates section), where one grade leads the school in prayer.
+A prayer assembly is conducted fortnightly on a Monday afternoon at 2.25pm in the Church, where one grade leads the school in prayer.
 A school assembly is held on Friday afternoons at 2.30pm in the Hall.
 Weekly awards and special reminders given at these assemblies.
 Parents are warmly invited to join us at assemblies.